Mingxin Academy

 The Mingxin Academy (明新書院 (明新书院, Míngxīn Shūyuàn)) is a former tutorial academy in Jiji Township, Nantou County, Taiwan.

 History

 The academy was built in 1885 during the Qing Dynasty rule as the first private school within the area.
 In 1908, it moved to its current location.
 In 1985, the building was designated as Grade 3 historic site.

 Exhibitions

 The library is arranged with old bookshelves, desks and chairs.
 There are also various kinds of traditional handicrafts displayed outside the academy building.

 Transportation

-The building is accessible within walking distance east of Jiji Station of Taiwan Railways.
+The building is accessible within walking distance east of Jiji Station of Taiwan Railway.